The Insurance Ombudsman Association

 1. aa) Proceeding against insurance companies

-First of all the Ombudsman is responsible for complaints of consumers concerning an insurance contract.
+First of all the Ombudswoman is responsible for complaints of consumers concerning an insurance contract.
 If the proceedings end with a decision against the insurer, the latter must comply if the value of the complaint does not exceed EUR 10,000.
 If the value is above this, the decision is also non-binding for the insurer.
-According to experience, however, insurers usually also follow the Ombudsman's view.
+According to experience, however, insurers usually also follow the Ombudswoman's view.

-If the Ombudsman ascertains that the insurer has handled the case correctly or has already provided adequate compensation, he will explain the legal context in a comprehensible way.
+If the Ombudswoman ascertains that the insurer has handled the case correctly or has already provided adequate compensation, she will explain the legal context in a comprehensible way.

 Claims against the insurer do not expire during the proceedings.